Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 - What is an IIFE?
 - What is scope?
  - global
  - local
  - function
  - block

 <!-- > -->

 <!-- .slide: data-background="#087CB8" -->
 ## BREAK

-Take a 10 minute break.
+Take a 10-minute break.

 <!-- > -->

 ## Expanding the game

-How would you solve these problems.
+How would you solve these problems?
 Discuss these with someone else in class.

-1. Each brick must display it's own color?
+1. Each brick must display its own color?
 2. Each brick is worth different point values?
 3. The ball should move faster as the game progresses?
 4. The ball needs to start at a random angle?
 5. Imagine each time the bricks are cleared a new row of bricks is added?
 6. Imagine bricks take more than one hit to remove?
-7. One brick is special, when hit it releases a second ball?
+7. One brick is special when hit it releases a second ball?

 <!-- > -->